dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 We now have an additional program indicator which is showing the number of days between each person's onset of symptoms and their initial consultation.

-#### Create a bar chart showing the average days between onset and consultation across all level 3 OUs within Savannakhet
+#### Create a bar chart showing the average days between onset and consultation across all level 3 OUs

 As discussed previously, these types of program indicators can function on two levels.
 We have reviewed how we can use various types of program indicators at the individual level, now we can use the same program indicator and create a summary output.